shyngys-aitkazinov/Scooby/README.md

 python manage.py runserver 0.0.0.0:8000
 ```
 Check that your server is running in browser `localhost:8000`.
+Test if writing to database works well by posting something in `localhost:8000/api/posts`.

 ## Frontend
 Go to `Scooby/scooby_frontends` and install npm/yarn packages.